I develop people and build the systems teams need to perform through complexity and change.

 Culture by commitment, not calendar.

-I have served on the company Culture Committee since 2016.
-Not because it was required.
-Because I believe culture is infrastructure and infrastructure does not build itself.
-Over nearly a decade, I have designed engagement programs, recognition initiatives, and volunteer partnerships with the American Red Cross and United Way that have impacted hundreds of employees across departments and locations.
+Over the past decade, I have designed engagement programs, recognition initiatives, and community partnerships with the American Red Cross and United Way that reached hundreds of employees across departments and locations.

 “The most meaningful feedback I have ever received has nothing to do with systems or projects or metrics.
 It is that I helped someone see potential in themselves they did not know was there.”